DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/grouping-panel.md

 group | [Group](#group) | The group the cell represents.
-colSpan | number | The number of columns the cell spans. left | number | The cell's offset from the left. endOfGroup? | boolean | Indicates whether the cell is the last in a group. groupedByDate? | boolean | Indicates whether grouping by date is enabled. children? | ReactNode | A React node used to render additional content to the cell.
+colSpan | number | The number of columns the cell spans. left | number | The cell's offset from the left. endOfGroup? | boolean | `true` if this cell is last in its group. groupedByDate? | boolean | Indicates whether grouping by date is enabled.
+Takes its value from the `groupByDate` property of the [GroupingState](grouping-state.md) plugin. children? | ReactNode | A React node used to render additional content to the cell.

 ## Plugin Components